 Times keep getting tougher for Traditional Newspapers

-December 8th, 2008 Ricardo Posted in Businesses, Miscellaneous, News, Technology 2 Comments »
+December 8th, 2008 Ricardo Posted in Businesses, Miscellaneous, Technology, White Center news 2 Comments »

 As I write this post, the venerable Chicago Tribune and the Lost Angeles Times teeter on bankruptcy.
 The New York Times Company (NYT) plans to borrow up to $225M against its mid-Manhattan headquarters building to ease a potential cash flow squeeze.
 The NYT company has over $1B in debt.
 Both Seattle papers, The Seattle Times and the Post-Intelligencer, are announcing that the “dead tree edition” will be smaller in size, and presumably in content.
 All of the foregoing papers, and many others, have already made painful cuts to their staffs and likely will continue to make further cuts.
 Despite these losses, the online versions of all of these newspapers are enjoying more views than ever.
 There is no shortage of people wanting to read the news, it just so happens that online traditional media have not found a business model that monetizes these online eyeballs.